rsyslog/rsyslog/source/historical/stunnel.rst

 Finally, you need to tell rsyslogd to send data to the remote host.
 In stock syslogd, you do this via the "@host" forwarding directive.
-The same works with rsyslog, but it suppports extensions to use tcp.
+The same works with rsyslog, but it supports extensions to use tcp.
 Add the following line to your /etc/rsyslog.conf:

     ::